 In turn, the work of content creators also helped social networks to rise.
 People were hooked to social media platforms.
-Social media platforms offered different services to people and earned revenue from advertisements.
+Social media platforms offer different services to people and earn revenue from advertisements.
 They provided specific content through their algorithms to their users.

 2. Easily available resources

 The availability of tools at low prices helped the creators to create content in numbers.
-Creators not going ahead earlier due to the high cost of tools now started creating content.
+Creators did not go ahead earlier due to the high cost of tools now started creating content.
 With the subscription model, content creators and the company making the tools profited.